How do you unlock a car door without a key?

 Method 7: Chunk of Plastic

+Okay, we know that this sounds ghetto.
+But trust us, this is one of the most badass ways if pull it off.
+Plus, it never hurts to get your hands down and dirty.
 This method, like most, works the best with the upright style of pull up locks.
-You only need one tool for this procedure, a long strip of thin plastic – that’s it!
+It’s really simple.
+Because you only need one tool for this procedure, a long strip of thin plastic – that’s it!
 This method functions much like the shoestring method that we covered above.
 Fold the strip of plastic in half so it doubles over.
 Insert the bent end of the plastic strip into the corner of the door.
 Slide it in slowly, wrap it around the lock and pull up.
 Pop!
 This should help you get into a locked car.
 Good luck out there!